Updated June 25, 2026

 Organizations need to generate leads to sustain their profits and scale their businesses.
 Understanding lead generation, how to create a pipeline, and how to measure progress is crucial for your operation's success.

-When selling a product or service, businesses must begin by attracting the interest of potential customers.
-The lead generation process involves receiving a customer's contact information to, in turn, pursue a sale.
+Selling a product or service starts with attracting the interest of potential customers.
+Lead generation is the process of capturing a prospect's contact information so you can nurture them toward a sale.

 “Lead generation can be tricky because not every lead is a good fit for every business,” said Drew Blumenthal, Founder and CEO of Digital Drew SEM.
 “We research our target audience thoroughly and create detailed customer personas.
 That helps ensure that the leads we get are relevant and high-quality.”